• Skip to primary navigation

 First let’s talk about the big mistake we made…

 We chose an early afternoon flight, expecting that naptime would happen as normal (just on the flight).
 We should have known better.
-Skipping crib naps is probably fine if your little one can sleep anywhere, but we know that E doesn’t sleep outside of her crib (or a pack n play).
-Not sure why I thought she’d just magically fall asleep on the plane… Our reality was that she didn’t take a nap at all on that first day and was basically falling asleep in her mac n cheese at dinner.
+Skipping crib naps is probably fine if your little one can sleep anywhere, but we know that our daughter doesn’t sleep outside of her crib (or a pack n play, if we’re traveling).
+She doesn’t sleep in the car, she doesn’t sleep on a chair… Not sure why I thought she’d just magically fall asleep on the plane.
+Our reality was that she didn’t take a nap at all on that first day and was basically falling asleep in her mac n cheese at dinner.

-In the future we’ll probably book an early morning (so we’ll land before our typical naptime) or a later afternoon flight.
-Try to travel when it’s most convenient to your toddler’s sleep.
+In the future we’ll probably try to book an early morning (so we’ll land before our kids’ typical naptime) or a later afternoon flight after the nap.
+Tip number one: Try to travel when it’s most convenient to your toddler’s sleep.
 Because we all know that a tired toddler is NOT a happy toddler.

 Tips for Flying with a Toddler

 Bring snacks from home.
-E’s meal times and snack times differ a lot depending on the day.
+Our daughter’s meal times and snack times differ a lot depending on the day.
+She doesn’t have a set schedule, as we’re home and each day looks different.
+(Vs if your kids go to a daycare or have a nanny they might have a much more rigid schedule.)
 I make sure to pack plenty of snacks, and pack food that I know she will eat.
 You don’t want to be on a long flight and find out that they only have snacks your kiddo isn’t interested in.
 We brought pouches and animal crackers in our diaper bag.

 Pack an activity bag.
 I bought these clear bags and packed an activity bag (the largest size, with handles) for our flight, which included three books, a coloring book with markers that only mark on that special paper, and a couple of small toys.